Connect with nature and people!

-Support the Jackson Bottom Wetland Preserve mission of “Connecting Water, Wildlife and People” through volunteering.
+Support Jackson Bottom's mission of “Connecting Water, Wildlife and People” through volunteering.

 If you love nature and enjoy working with people, then you should volunteer at Jackson Bottom Wetlands Preserve.
 You can volunteer for a few hours or become a regular volunteer.
 At Jackson Bottom there are plenty of ways you can help.

 Roving Naturalist - Interact with visitors, including the general public and school groups, out on the trails.
 Provide information and enrich guests experiences while spending personally enriching time on the Preserve and furthering our mission of connecting water, wildlife and people.

 Lunch with the Birds - Share your love and knowledge of local birds and parks with community members.
 Lead and support roles are available.
 You don't need to be an expert birder, however some knowledge/skill is required.
 A welcoming an inclusive attitude and a desire to help others learn bird watching skills is needed.

 Bird Surveyor - Advanced birding skills are required to participate in Bird surveys.
 Bird Surveyors must be able to easily identify the majority of birds seen or heard and conduct systematic counts of numbers encountered.
 Training opportunities are offered for those interested in developing skills.

 - People who like other people, plants, and animals

 - People who want to help at the Preserve

 - People whose needs and skills match Preserve tasks available